vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/4_HIS_IMPORTANCE_AND_INFLUENCE.md

 157

 HIS WORKS.
 1. NRPĀVALI.
 (R. T., I, 13) 2.
 MAHĀBHĀRATA MAÑJARI.
-3. RĀMĀYAŅA KATHA SARA.
+3. RĀMĀYAṇA KATHA SARA.
 4. CARUCARYA.
 (Kashmir Cat.
 MS. No. 347) 5.
 Nīti KALPA TARU.
 Do.
 351. 6.
 DAŚĀVATĀRA CARITA.
 7. SAMAYA MĀTRKĀ.
 8. SUVRTTA TILAKA.
 9. BRHATKATHĀ MANJARI (J. Cat.
 MS. No. 81) 10.
 AUCITYA VICĀRA CARCĀ.

 (For complete list consult H. S. P., P. 142).

 ABHINAVA'S INFLUENCE IN POETICS.

 We are not writing a history of Sanskrit poetics.
 Our object is only to explain the importance of the author who is studied in these pages.
 It is, therefore, unnecessary to deal with the later writers on poetics separately.
-Suffice it to say that with perhaps the only exception of Mahima Bhatta, who was probably Abhinava's younger contemporary and who, in his Vyakti Viveka, has tried to explode the theory of Dhvani, all the writers on poetics, who came after Abhinava, for instance, Mammaţa in his Kāvyaprakāśa, Hema Chandra in his Kāvyānuśāsana, Visvanātha in his Sāhitya Darpana, Sāradā Tanaya in his Bhāva Prakāśa.
+Suffice it to say that with perhaps the only exception of Mahima Bhatta, who was probably Abhinava's younger contemporary and who, in his Vyakti Viveka, has tried to explode the theory of Dhvani, all the writers on poetics, who came after Abhinava, for instance, Mammaṭa in his Kāvyaprakāśa, Hema Chandra in his Kāvyānuśāsana, Visvanātha in his Sāhitya Darpana, Sāradā Tanaya in his Bhāva Prakāśa.
 Appayya Dīkṣita in his Kuvalayānanda etc., Pandit Jagannātha in his Rasagangādhara, and Mahāmaho pādhyāya Govinda in his Kāvya Pradīpa, follow Abhinava's theory of Rasa and Dhvani and most of them extensively quote him, and that the Sarigīta Ratnakara and the Srigara Ratnākara are more or less simply versifications of parts of Abhinaya's commentary on Bharata's Nātya Sastra.

 158